310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Souma worried %}
 Wait a moment, please refrain from calling me a traitor, Shinkai-dono!
-This is an inevitable matter — I swear to you that my heart has always been one with the Marine Biology Club!
+This is an inevitable matter — I swear to you that my heart has always been one with the Marine Life Club!
 {% endbubble %}

 {% bubble Kanata hmph %}